AustinMichaelColeman/melo-gen-ai/README.md

    - `SERVER_URL`: Your server URL, such as `app.vercel.com`
    - `CONTACT_EMAIL`: Your contact email address
    - `OPENAI_VERIFICATION_TOKEN`: Obtain this token from OpenAI.
 See the [ChatGPT Plugin OAuth docs](https://platform.openai.com/docs/plugins/authentication/oauth)
    - `SCOPE`: Enter the scopes you're using from Google API.
-Unfortunately Google does not give granular permissions over playlist creation for YouTube Music.
-So in order for this plugin to work, it requires very broad YouTube scopes to create playlists and insert songs into playlists: `https://www.googleapis.com/auth/youtubepartner https://www.googleapis.com/auth/youtube https://www.googleapis.com/auth/youtube.force-ssl`
    - `AUTH_PROVIDER_URL`: URL for the authentication provider (e.g., `https://accounts.google.com/o/oauth2/v2/auth`)
    - `TOKEN_PROVIDER_URL`: URL for the token provider (e.g., `https://oauth2.googleapis.com/token`)

 ### Google Cloud console

-You will need a client id and secret from
+You will need a client id and secret from Google Cloud.

 Authorized redirect URI: https://chat.openai.com/aip/YOUR_PLUGIN_ID/oauth/callback (replace **YOUR_PLUGIN_ID** with the ID of your plugin)
 Authorized JavaScript origins: Your server URL, such as `app.vercel.com`